This page was reviewed under our medical and editorial policy by

 This page was reviewed on November 17, 2021.

 The cervix is located at the lower end of the uterus, where it opens into the vaginal canal.
 It helps protect the uterus from outside germs, and it makes different types of mucus depending on the stage of the menstrual cycle.
-It also helps to keep the fetus in the uterus.
+During pregnancy, it also helps to keep the fetus in the uterus.
 Before cancer develops, cells in the cervix start to change.
-Given time, without treatment, these abnormal cells have the potential to turn into cancer, which is why early detection may help provide a better prognosis.
+Given time, without treatment, these abnormal cells have the potential to turn into cancer, which is why a biopsy may lead to early detection and a better prognosis.

 A cervical biopsy is a procedure in which a small sample of tissue is removed from the cervix and the cells are examined under a microscope for abnormalities.
 Cervical biopsies are used to diagnose cancer or precancerous cervical cells.